Russians Risk Reprisals To Visit Navalny Grave On Death Anniversary - UrduPoint

 Anybody in Russia who mentions him or his Anti-Corruption Foundation without stating that they have been declared "extremist" is subject to fines, or up to four years in prison for repeated offences.

-Moscow has led a huge crackdown on dissent during the Ukraine offensive, which Navalny had denounced from prison.
+Moscow has led a huge crackdown on dissent during its Ukraine offensive, launched nearly three years ago, which Navalny had denounced from prison.

 - 'Personal protest' -